-Be aware: As with many recruiting metrics, time to hire can vary greatly based on job type and other factors.
-“High-skilled jobs that require judgment, creativity and technical skills generally require longer, more intense job-screening processes,” Glassdoor chief economist Andrew Chamberlain told SHRM.
+Be aware: As with many recruiting metrics, the time to hire can vary greatly based on job type and other factors.
+“High-skilled jobs that require judgment, creativity, and technical skills generally require longer, more intense job-screening processes,” Glassdoor chief economist Andrew Chamberlain told SHRM.

 Use: For evaluating the speed and quality of your screening and interviewing process.

 - Hiring manager satisfaction